man-group/PyBloqs/README.md

 ## Configuration

-You can specify per-user default paramaters in a yaml-formatted file ~/.pybloqs.cfg:
+You can specify per-user default parameters in a yaml-formatted file ~/.pybloqs.cfg:
 ```
 user_email_address: some@email.com  # Default: user name
 public_dir: /some/dir               # Default: /tmp